meltano/meltano/docs/src/_cloud/index.md

   <p>While in Beta, functionality is not guaranteed and subject to change. <br> If you're interested in using Meltano Cloud please join our <a href="https://meltano.com/cloud/">waitlist</a>.</p>
 </div>

 With Meltano Cloud, data engineers can focus on high-value data work, and organizations can manage all their pipelines in one place, scale data volumes without cost concerns, and receive professional support for connectors and the Meltano SDK.
-It’s all the flexibility, without the hassle.

 You build the pipelines, we manage the infrastructure.
 All of the flexibility, none of the hassle.